Full Tilt poker: thanks for the memories

 It was a remarkable thing that happened.
 In 2012 we were told that PokerStars was not only buying Full Tilt poker, but we would also pay back all the money owed to every one of its players.
 It was an extraordinary gesture from then-owners Isai Scheinberg and his son, Mark.
 But both of these guys were extraordinary people.
 One day, someone will write the definitive book about PokerStars, and it will make compelling reading to the business world at large (and poker fans, of course).

 With the PokerStars buyout, Full Tilt tables began chirping again.
 Many former players just seized their bankrolls and ran, but some came back to play.
-The game had moved on, and players were getting better (today, you can get the best-in-class poker study courses from Upswing Poker).
+The game had moved on, and players were getting better.

 But Full Tilt site was unable to reclaim its glorious past.
 Perhaps that’s not surprising – PokerStars management was never going to deflect its attention from its own prized asset.
 That generosity of spirit, incidentally, was repeated in July 2017 when PokerStars purchased the assets of PKR – and repaid hundreds of thousands of players there.